shahbaz-kamal/vaultPay-server/README.md

 - **Database Management** — Built with **MongoDB (Mongoose)** for flexible and efficient data modeling.
 - **Users can**
   - Add Money to their wallet from SSLCommerze
+  - Send money to other users with a transaction charge.
   - Initiates cash out to agents to withdraw.
 - **Agents can**
   - Add Money to their wallet from SSLCommerze.
   - Initiates cash in to user wallet. (user will receive money from agent)
-  - Initiates cash out to agents to withdraw.
 - **Admins can**
   - View all transactions.
   - Update all users profiles certain fields.